Esri/feedback-js-api-next/README.md

 Report issues with next version at https://github.com/Esri/feedback-js-api-next/issues/new/choose

-* Bugs: Bug reports should be specific to js.arcgis.com/next and not present in the current release.
+* Bugs: Bug reports should be specific to js.arcgis.com/next and not present in the current API release.
 * Enhancements: For this initiative, enhancement requests should be specific to a feature in js.arcgis.com/next.

 ## Licensing